amirkiarafiei/mcp-code-mode-example/docs/medium.md

-# Executing MCP Tools as Code: A Better Way for LLM Agents to Use Tools
+# MCP Code Mode: Context Engineering for Efficient Tool Execution in LLM Agents

 If you've been working with LLM agents, you've probably run into this frustration: your agent has dozens of tools available, but it only needs two or three for a specific task.
 Yet, all those tool definitions—names, parameters, descriptions, types—get dumped into the system prompt anyway, eating up precious context window space.
 Even worse, when tools need to chain together and pass large intermediate results, you're basically paying an expensive autoregressive model to act as a glorified copy-paste machine.